Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/_index.md

 ---
-title: "Multi- node architecture"
+title: "Multi-node architecture"
-linkTitle: "Multi- node architecture"
+linkTitle: "Multi-node architecture"
 weight: 160
---- This topic describes the {{< TransferCFT/axwayvariablesComponentShortName  >}} multi- node feature, which provides you with horizontal scalability and high availability for failovers.
+---This topic describes the {{< TransferCFT/axwayvariablesComponentShortName  >}} multi-node feature, which provides you with horizontal scalability and high availability for failovers.
 Following a brief review of terms, this topic describes:

 - Active/Active clusters
 - Active/Passive clusters
-- Multi- node architecture
+- Multi-node architecture
 - Recovery and dispatching

 ****Terminology****

-The {{< TransferCFT/axwayvariablesComponentShortName  >}} active- active architecture is based on hosts, nodes, and a shared file system.
+The {{< TransferCFT/axwayvariablesComponentShortName  >}} active-active architecture is based on hosts, nodes, and a shared file system.

 *What is a host?* A host refers to a physical or virtual server located behind a load balancer, or other DNS mechanism.
 A server can host zero or multiple nodes. {{< TransferCFT/axwayvariablesComponentShortName  >}} itself does not manage the round robin or other load balancing mechanisms.